Asd-g/avslibplacebo/README.md

     2: HDR10 (HDR10 static mastering display metadata)\
     3: HDR10PLUS (HDR10+ dynamic metadata)\
     4: CIE_Y (CIE Y derived dynamic luminance metadata)

+- contrast_recovery\
+    Contrast recovery strength.\
+    If set to a value above 0.0, the source image will be divided into high-frequency and low-frequency components, and a portion of the high-frequency image is added back onto the tone-mapped output.\
+    May cause excessive ringing artifacts for some HDR sources, but can improve the subjective sharpness and detail left over in the image after tone-mapping.\
+    Must be equal to or greater than 0.0.\
+    Default: 0.3.

+- contrast_smoothness\
+    Contrast recovery lowpass kernel size.\
+    Increasing or decreasing this will affect the visual appearance substantially.\
+    Must be equal to or greater than 0.0.\
+    Default: 0.35.

 - visualize_lut\
     Visualize the tone-mapping curve / LUT.
 (PQ-PQ graph)\